rbrich/dedup-images/README.md

 -----

-Hash `~/Pictures` directory, recursively traversing into subdirectories (-r), using fast compare to detect modified files (-F) and open each group of similar images in `gthumb` program (-x):
+Hash `~/Pictures` directory, recursively traversing into subdirectories (-r), using fast compare to detect modified files (-F) and present each group of similar images in GUI window (-x):

-    imagedups.py -r ~/Pictures -F -x gthumb
+    imagedups.py -r ~/Pictures -F -x

 All options are documented in program help:

     imagedups.py --help

+GUI
+---

+The program contains simple GUI to show identified groups of similar images.
+Use `-x` option to switch on the GUI.

+The GUI requires few common Python modules:

+* tkinter (python3-tk)
+* PIL + ImageTk (python3-pil, python3-pil.imagetk)

+I also suggest to change the image viewer to your favorite light-weight alternative.
+I use `feh`.

+The default `xdg-open` should open some viewer on any system, but it's usually full-blown photo viewer, which is not so good for one-shot image viewing.

+Just edit the config file at `~/.cache/imagedups.hashdb`.

 Installation